vortexmakes/rkh-examples/parameterized-sm.eclipse-cdt/README.md

 # Using parameterized state machines with RKH framework on Eclipse

 ## Overview
-In order to demonstrate how to handle a parameterized state machine from an active object by using the framework RKH, a digital pulse counter will be used as an example.
+This example shows how to handle a parameterized state machine from an active object by using the RKH framework, a digital pulse counter will be used as an example.
 It validates and counts digital pulses from N digital signals of the same type, whose waveforms and its parameters are shown below.